The Southern Journal of Philosophy

-Submitted manuscripts should be in an editable format (e.g., .doc, .rtf), not .pdf.
+Submitted manuscripts should be in an editable format (e.g., .doc, .rtf).
+Microsoft Word is preferred, and the SJP does not accept files in PDF or LaTeX formats.
 Exceptions may be made on a case-by-case basis for manuscripts that include format-sensitive text (e.g., non-English languages, logical formulae).

-While the SJP does not maintain a strict word limit, we prefer that submissions do not exceed 8,000 words (approximately 32 double-spaced pages, including notes and references).
+While the SJP does not maintain a strict word limit, we strongly prefer that submissions do not exceed 8,000 words (approximately 32 double-spaced pages, including Notes and References), maximum 9,000 words.

 Submissions must be accompanied by a brief abstract (approximately 150-200 words).